Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Kodaira dimension for K K3[n] type with divisibility 1

 When $d=6$, we take $(x_1,x_2,x_3,x_4)=(0,2,1,1)$.
 Then there are $4$ integral roots.
 Moreover, there are either $0$ or $4$ fractional roots in Case 1, no fractional roots in Case 2 (since $\alpha_1\ne \alpha_2$), and either $0$ or $4$ fractional roots in Case 4.
 Hence there either $4$, $8$, or $12$ roots in $Q_h^\perp$.
 This finishes the proof for $d\geq 3$. \end{proof}

-In light of Proposition \ref{prop:sec_K3n+:Fcusp}, the only missing ingredient in the proof of Theorem \ref{thm: thm5} is the vanishing of the quasi-pullback of the Borcherds cusp form along the ramification divisor of the modular projection
+In light of Proposition \ref{prop:sec_K3n+:Fcusp}, the only missing ingredient in the proof of Theorem \ref{thm: thm5} is the vanishing of the quasi-pullback of Borcherds form along the ramification divisor of the modular projection

-When $d$ satisfies the conditions of part~(3) of Proposition~\ref{prop:sec_K3n+:rootcount} above, this follows from Lemma~\ref{lemma_vanishing_ramif} -- note that the weight of the pullback of the Borcherds form to $\Omega(\Lambda_h)$ is $12+\frac12|R(Q_h^{\perp})|$ \eqref{eq_weight_quasipullback}.
-For other $d$, vanishing along the ramification divisor is the content of our next proposition.
+When $d$ satisfies the conditions of part~(3) of Proposition~\ref{prop:sec_K3n+:rootcount} above, this follows from Lemma~\ref{lemma_vanishing_ramif}: note that the weight of the pullback of Borcherds form to $\Omega(\Lambda_h)$ is $12+\frac12|R(Q_h^{\perp})|$ by \eqref{eq_weight_quasipullback}.
+For other $d$, vanishing along the ramification divisor is the content of Proposition \ref{prop:sec_K3n+:F=0}.
 In order to prove it, we have to put constraints on the possible $r\in\Lambda$ such that $\pm\sigma_r$ lies inside the modular group $\widehat{O}^+\left(\Lambda,h\right)$.
 Recall that we are under the assumption that $Q_h$ is of the form $\eqref{eq:sec_K3n+:Q}$ with basis \eqref{eq:sec_K3n+:basis}.
 We keep the same basis for $Q_h(-1)$.
 Recall that

 As usual, we regard $\widehat{O}^+(\Lambda,h)$ as a subgroup of $O(\Lambda_h)$ via restriction.
 Elements $g\in\widehat{O}^+(\Lambda,h)$ act on $D\left(Q_h\right)$ as $\pm{\rm{Id}}\oplus {\rm{Id}}$.

 \begin{lemma} Let $r\in \Lambda_h$ be a reflective element such that $-\sigma_r\in \widehat{O}^+\left(\Lambda,h\right)$ and $-\sigma_r\not\in\widetilde{O}^+\left(\Lambda_h\right)$.
 Then $r^2=-2d$ and ${\rm{div}}(r)$ is either $d$ or $2d$. \end{lemma}